cjr125/kibana/TYPESCRIPT.md

 1. Open up the file and see how easy it would be to convert to TypeScript.
 2. If it's very straightforward, go for it.
-3. If it's not and you wish to stay focused on your own PR, get around the error by adding a type definition file in the same folder as the dependency, with the same name.
+3. If it's not, and you wish to stay focused on your own PR, get around the error by adding a type definition file in the same folder as the dependency, with the same name.
 4. Minimally you will need to type what you are using in your PR.
-No need to go crazy to fully type the thing or you might be there for a while depending on what's available.
+No need to go crazy to fully type the thing, or you might be there for a while depending on what's available.

 For example: